RedstoneDave/My-Language/README.md

-# Kratoma - A Constructed Language for an Isekai
+# Jaketo - A Constructed Language for an Isekai

-Kratoma is a constructed “natural” language rather than a programming language.
+Jaketo (IPA: \[jaˈkʰe.tʰo\]) is a constructed “natural” language rather than a programming language.
 The language part of this repository is published under [CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode), and if one day the author writes some code about the project, that code will be published under the MIT License.

 ## Idea

-Kratoma is a language used by people in an isekai where exists “krin”, a power people in our world may consider as magic.
+Jaketo is a language used by people in an isekai where exists “krin”, a power people in our world may consider as magic.
 Some people are born with the ability to master krin (called “krink”), the others are born without the power (called “krinaf”).

-Kratoma reflects the views of the people in the world, and ultimately reflects some thoughts of the author itself (yes, the author uses “it” as its pronoun, but if you are uncomfortable with that, I'm OK with either “he” or “she”).
+Jaketo reflects the views of the people in the world, and ultimately reflects some thoughts of the author itself (yes, the author uses “it” as its pronoun, but if you are uncomfortable with that, I'm OK with either “he” or “she”).

 There are no words that correspond to “good” or “bad”, “right” or “wrong”, “must” or “forbid”, instead, more specific feeling describing, logic or value describing and conditional expressions are used.

 ## Examples

 ### The North Wind and the Sun

+(Awaiting changes)

 > kofû fu saya nî rushez t tomituke, kangocu un otapin saeva
 > vea zuku vepuk. zemu p luvu zema vea vukwa rushez sat waitek.